PHJArea217/nginx-clock/online-demo.md

 ## Can I use the API endpoint for my own demo?

-Sorry, no. This web clock was designed for hosting on your own NTP server, not on someone else's server.
+This web clock was designed for hosting on your own NTP server, not on someone else's server.
 However, if I decide that I have not nearly reached quota limits, I may allow access from other domains.